 X.4.2.1 Use Case #1: Emergency Response for Heart Attack

-This use case describes how an emergency response for a heart attack is carried out and then how the information on interventions are recorded and provided to a hospital, using this profile.
+This use case describes how an emergency response for a heart attack is carried out and then how the information on interventions are recorded and provided to a hospital.

 X.4.2.1.1 Emergency Response for Heart Attack Use Case Description

 A fifty-year-old man develops heart attack symptoms.
 He calls 911 for an emergency transport to a hospital.
 The emergency transport team is able to retrieve some of the patient’s medical history, current medications and allergies from the patient and inputs this information in their Electronic Patient Care Record (ePCR).
 The patient told EMTs that he had already taken his prescribed nitroglycerine thirty minutes before calling 911 when the chest pain first presented.
-A 12 lead EKG was established to monitor the patient’s heart rhythm and the rhythm shows abnormalities conducive to a myocardial infarction.
+A 12 lead EKG was established to monitor the patient’s heart rhythm and the rhythm shows abnormalities indicative to a myocardial infarction.
 The EMT starts an intravenous line in the patient’s left arm.
 During the transport the patient’s chest pain increases and breathing is elevated.
-Ensuring the patient is not on any blood thinners, the EMT administers aspirin to the patient.
-The patient felt a relief in chest pain after taking the aspirin, however, soon falls into cardiac arrest.
-Compressions are started and maintained until arrival to the hospital.
-The patient information is made available to the hospital system and the hospital has full access to the EKG, vitals, and interventions provided during the transport.
-The EMS ePCR is completed and then electronically provided to the hospital.
+After ensuring that the patient is not on any blood thinners, the EMT administers aspirin to the patient.
+The patient felt relief after he was given aspirin.
+However, after feeling this relief, he falls into cardiac arrest.
+Compressions are started and maintained until arrival at the hospital.
+The patient information is made available to the hospital system and the hospital has full access to the EKG data, vitals, and interventions provided during the transport.
+The EMS ePCR is completed and then electronically provided to the hospital to be available for quality metrics.

 X.4.2.1.2 Emergency Response for Heart Attack Process Flow